vdsancheza/vdsancheza/README.md

 #### 💬 Ask me about ...

-- Algorithms, Machine Learning, doubts about your code, and life dilemmas 😄
+- Algorithms, Machine Learning, doubts about your code, life dilemmas, and Video Games 😄
+- Last Games that is played: Metal Geat Solid All the franchise, Cyberpunk 2077, Detroit: Become Human

 #### 📫 How to reach me ...
 - LinkedIn: https://www.linkedin.com/in/vdsancheza/